GemTalk/SETT/README.md

 ## Pre-requisites

-1. Smalltalk: SETT has been tested on Pharo 6.1
+1. Smalltalk: SETT 2.0 has been tested on Pharo 10.
-2. Linux:  SETT has been tested on RedHat 6.x and Ubuntu 16.04.
+2. Linux:  SETT has been tested on Ubuntu 18.04.
 It should work on other Linux distributions as well
 3. Git: You need to have git installed on the machine that you're running SETT from.
 4. Disk space: Ensure that you have sufficient disk space to hold the entire contents of your repository.
 5. Store access: You must provide credentials for a Store user that has access to the repository to be imported.
 Ideally, this user will be a read-only user.